 Planning your retirement is probably the most important aspect of financial planning for you to consider.
-Making the right decisions and building a sound financial plan can help to ensure that you have the quality of life in retirement that you aspire to.
+Making the right decisions and building a sound financial plan can help to ensure that you have the quality of life in retirement that you aspire

-Watch the following video in which Emma Byron, Managing Director of Legal & General Retirement Income, talks about some of the things you need to consider when planning your retirement and how this course can help you.
+Watch the following video in which Emma Byron, Managing Director of Legal & General Retirement Solutions, talks about some of the things you need to consider when planning your retirement and how this course can help you.

 This course sets out the series of stepping-stones to a financially secure retirement.
 As Emma explains, most people approaching retirement now have more options both about when to retire and about how they use the pension 'pots' they have built up.
 This

 Please note: the content of this course relates to the UK, although there are some parts that generally apply when planning for retirement, such as forecasting your expected spending and identifying all the sources of pension income.